hal9000-swarm/swarm-control-center-deployment-template/README.md

 review and create ->
 create

 The bacpac url at the moment is https://storageaccountswarma54a.blob.core.windows.net/bacpac/db-2021-3-2-10-21.bacpac and the accesskey can be found in the storageaccount54a.
-The iot hub has to have a corresponding consumer group. data-to-cube version would be 1.0.1
+The iot hub has to have a corresponding consumer group.